jasny/persist-sql-query/README.md

 Automatic smart quoting helps against SQL injection and problems with reserved keywords.

-DBQuery can be used standalone, in conjunction with [Jasny's DB layer](http://jasny.github.com/db) or in almost any framework.
+The query builder can be used standalone, in conjunction with [Jasny's DB layer](http://jasny.github.com/db) or in almost any framework.

 _The current version only support MySQL SQL queries_

 ## Installation ##

-Jasny's Query builder is registred at packagist as [jasny/dbquery-mysql](https://packagist.org/packages/jasny/dbquery-mysql) and can be easily installed using [composer](http://getcomposer.org/).
+Jasny's Query builder is registred at packagist as [jasny/dbquery](https://packagist.org/packages/jasny/dbquery) and can be easily installed using [composer](http://getcomposer.org/).
 Alternatively you can simply download the .zip and copy the file from the 'src' folder.